jondwaite/jondwaite.github.io/content/post/2018-02-25-using-vmware-container-service-extension-cse.md

 [<img loading="lazy" decoding="async" style="display: inline; background-image: none;" title="image" src="https://kiwicloud.ninja/wp-content/uploads/2018/02/image15_thumb.png" alt="image" width="493" height="61" border="0" />][9]

-If you have multiple deployed clusters you can create separate config files for each one (with different file names) and use the &#8211;kubeconfig= switch to kubectl to select which one to use.
+If you have multiple deployed clusters you can create separate config files for each one (with different file names) and use the -kubeconfig= switch to kubectl to select which one to use.

-To test kubectl we can ask for a list of all containers (‘pods’ in Kubernetes) from the cluster, the ‘&#8211;all-namespaces’ switch shows system pods as well as any user created pods (which we don’t have yet).
+To test kubectl we can ask for a list of all containers (‘pods’ in Kubernetes) from the cluster, the ‘-all-namespaces’ switch shows system pods as well as any user created pods (which we don’t have yet).
 This must be run from a machine that has network connectivity with the deployed nodes (the ‘Tyrell-Servers’ network in this example):

 [<img loading="lazy" decoding="async" style="display: inline; background-image: none;" title="image" src="https://kiwicloud.ninja/wp-content/uploads/2018/02/image20_thumb.png" alt="image" width="689" height="253" border="0" />][10]